In this post, you’ll discover some effective ways to create blog content that converts your readers into subscribers, leads, and customers.

 HUGE Kudos to you if you’re successfully catering for your reader’s needs and getting the leads and sales you want from your blog.

-Your content marketing strategy is obviously working and paying off.
+Your content marketing strategy is obviously working, and it’s paying off.

-But, what if you’re not getting the conversion rates you hoped for from your content?
+But, what if you’re not getting the conversions you hoped for from your content?

-Well, there could be a million reasons why your content isn’t working to convert.
+Well, there could be a gazillion reasons why your content isn’t working to convert.

 For instance –

 - It could be that your offerings or incentives aren’t what people are in need of right now.

-- It could be that you call-to-actions aren’t effective enough.
+- It could be that your messaging and call-to-actions aren’t effective enough.

-It could be a million other things like I said.
+As I said, it could be a million other things.

-Or, perhaps your content is working and you’re converting just a few of your visitors into subscribers, but would really like to ramp it up and see your conversions increase just a little bit more.
+Or, perhaps your content is working and you’re converting just a few of your visitors into subscribers and sales, but would really like to ramp it up and see your conversions increase just a little bit more.

 Which types of blog posts are really helping you to create new subscribers, leads, and sales?